 Full title: Nova totius geographica telluris projectio.
 Edited by Gerardum Valck, Amsterdam (2nd title) Inleidinge tot de geographie, waar in begreepen zyn de astronomische geographie, verklaarende de overeenkomst der aardkloot met de sphere: de natuurlyke geographie.
 Geevende de verdeelingen van alle deelen der Aarde en des waters ...
 Door den Heer Sanson d'Abbeville ... [with] Atlas Coelestis seu Harmonia macrocosmica.

-Superb work bringing together 198 beautiful maps and prints finely hand-enhanced in colour at the time, including 29 celestial maps, and a black map bound in fine.
+Superb work bringing together 198 beautiful maps and prints finely enhanced in colour by a contemporary hand, including 29 celestial maps, and a black map bound in fine.